I was seeing a thought we had an audio summit or something, but we don't.

 Muslims now want a mosque in the football stadium.

-This is Little Green Footballs, the uh the blog site.
+This is Little Green Footballs, the blog site.

-Yet another demand from Muslims for special treatment, special treatment that we'd be denied to any other religious group.
+Yet another demand from Muslims for special treatment, special treatment that would be denied to any other religious group.

-Senior Amir Sadiqi and his friends slipped below the bleachers, remove their shoes, and knelt on pieces of poster board to pray.
+As the Ohio State Buckeyes pummeled the Northwestern Wildcats on Ryan Field last November, senior Amir Siddiqui and his friends slipped below the bleachers, removed their shoes, and knelt on pieces of poster board to pray.

 As the sea of purple cheered and jeered above, they tuned out the world to perform Salat, the Islamic ritual prayer that faithful Muslims recite five times daily.

-Oh, if we attend the game in its entirety, we would miss one of our five daily prayers, said Sidiki, president of the Muslim Cultural Student Association.
+If we attempt the game in its entirety, we would miss one of our five daily prayers, said Siddiqui, president of the Muslim Cultural Student Association.

 I can leave the game early, come later, or pray somewhere in the stadium on dirty floors with lots of noise and lots of people around, which isn't a huge problem, but we'd love to have a small area.

-Basically, don't want a mosque in the college basketball arena here.
+Basically, oh, they want a mosque in the college basketball arena here.

 And of course, what are the odds that they'll get it?